Syllabus Edition

 Virtual relationships (VRs) are those which do not exist on a face-to-face (FtF) basis

-Social media platforms allow VRs to exist alongside or as a substitute for a FtF relationship e.g. you can be friends with someone on Facebook and/or friends with them in ‘real life’
+Social media platforms allow VRs to exist alongside or as a substitute for a FtF relationship, e.g., you can be friends with someone on Facebook and/or friends with them in ‘real life’

-A lack of behavioural signals such as body language, facial expressions, gestures and Paralanguage which usually help to guide and monitor Ftf conversations
+A lack of behavioural signals such as body language, facial expressions, gestures and paralanguage, which usually help to guide and monitor FtF conversations

-A sense of deindividuation in which a person can hide behind a screen name or avatar so that their personal identity is to some extent lost
+A sense of deindividuation in which a person can hide behind a screen name or avatar so that their identity is to some extent lost

-Deindividuation can lead to someone behaving in ways which show a lack of inhibition i.e. they feel free to express themselves in ways which they would not use in a FtF encounter
+Deindividuation can lead to someone behaving in ways which show a lack of inhibition, i.e., they feel free to express themselves in ways which they would not use in a FtF encounter

-A lack of inhibition can lead to online comments and posts which are hyper-aggressive and extreme in their language (something that internet trolls excel at): it is this fear of attack that tends to result in a reduction in the usual pattern of FtF self-disclosure in VRs
+A lack of inhibition can lead to online comments and posts which are hyper-aggressive and extreme in their language (something that internet trolls excel at)

 The hyper-personal model

-It also easy to abruptly terminate VRs, either by ‘ghosting’ the other person or by having the sort of confrontation which would involve too much emotional energy in FtF encounters as it is easier to vent at a distance and in writing ( known as the boom and bust phenomenon)
+It is also easy to abruptly terminate VRs, either by ‘ghosting’ the other person or by having a confrontation which would involve too much emotional energy in FtF encounters

 Examiner Tips and Tricks